Springing for Actual Hardware

 November 2024

-Next came a couple of guitar pedals from Digitech, the Obscura delay and the Polara reverb pedals.
+Next came a couple of guitar pedals from Digitech: the Obscura delay and the Polara reverb pedals.
 Those very much richened and enhanced the sounds the Neutron produced.
-A recording of a squealing pig passed through a lush reverb can sound like an angelic choir, or at least an angelic choir of pigs.
+A recording of a squealing pig passed through a lush reverb can sound like an angelic choir, or at least an angelic choir of squealing pigs.

 Over time, other devices were added to the collection.

-At this point, I had pretty much abandoned the traditional music approach and looked for things geared more towards drones, noise and experimentation.
-I tried to seek out relatively inexpensive devices and devices that gave you a lot of bang for the buck, but admittedly, “relatively inexpensive” is kind of an absurd term in the world of hardware synthesis.
+Continuing on the path I started with VCV Rack, I looked for things geared more towards drones, noise and experimentation.
+I was painfully aware of the spending, and I tried to seek out relatively inexpensive devices and devices that gave you a lot of bang for the buck, but admittedly, “relatively inexpensive” is kind of an absurd term in the world of hardware synthesis.
 I also bought and then resold a few items, but what I retained included:

-Our son, Thomas, also gave me a LostVolts theremin for Christmas one year.
+Our son Thomas also gave me a LostVolts theremin for Christmas one year.

 In 2023, I put together a small Eurorack modular system, but I’ll talk about that in another article.